Search the Handbook

 Policy Statement on Consenting Relations

 "Professional power differential" refers to any relationship or association that involves persons of unequal power (e.g., administrator and faculty, faculty and student, supervisor and employee).
 A "professional power differential" exists whenever one individual has authority over another individual.
 For example, a faculty member will always be treated as having a power differential in relation to a student if the student is in an educational experience where the faculty member has authority to assign grades, make recommendations for further study and future employment, or make other valuative judgments.
-These principles also apply to administrators and supervisors in their relationships with students, faculty, unclassified staff, and classified personnel over whom they exercise any authority to make valuative judgments.
+These principles also apply to administrators and supervisors in their relationships with students, faculty, unclassified staff, and university support staff over whom they exercise any authority to make valuative judgments.

 Fort Hays State University recognizes that administrators, supervisors, and faculty are entrusted with considerable power in their relationships with subordinates and with students.
 Administrators, supervisors, and faculty are expected to exercise that power in such a manner as to inspire trust and respect.
 This trust and respect is inevitably jeopardized when a member of the University community engages in a romantic or sexual relationship that involves a professional power differential.
 A power differential, by its very existence, compromises the subordinate or student's ability to decide freely.
 Moreover, other employees or students may be affected by such unprofessional behavior as it may create favoritism or the appearance of favoritism at the expense of others.